-Registration is held at the beginning of each semester in accordance with the Academic Calendar.
+Registration is conducted at the beginning of each semester in accordance with the Academic Calendar.

-Part Three Student Identification Number (NIM)
+Part Three Student Registration Number

-- (1) The regulation on the Student Identification Number (NIM) is the authority of the Academic, Student Affairs, and Information Bureau (BAKI) which is carried out through the Registration Information System. - (2) Student Identification Number (NIM) consists of 11 (eleven) digits (of numbers) whose meaning resembles 4 (four) codes as follows: - a.
+- (1) The regulation on the Student Registration Number (NIM) is the authority of the Academic, Student Affairs, and Information Bureau (BAKI) which is carried out through the Registration Information System. - (2) Student Identification Number (NIM) consists of 11 (eleven) digits (of numbers) whose meaning resembles 4 (four) codes as follows: - a.
 The first code consists of 2 (two) digits, the first and second digits, for the year a student is first registered. - b.
 The second code consists of 5 (five) digits, the third up to the seventh digits, for the student's study program.
 The detailed codes for these 5 digits are as follows. - 1.
 The third digit shows the codes of faculties or graduate school. - 2.
 The fourth and fifth digits show the codes of study programs. - 3.
 The sixth digit shows the fields of studies. - 4.
 The seventh digit shows the program's levels. - c.
 The third code consists of 1 (one) digit, the eighth digit, for the Student Status. - d.
-The fourth code consists of 3 (three) digits, the ninth to the eleventh digits, for the student's number in the study program in the same registered year. - (3) Codes for the faculties and graduate school. - a. number 1 for the Faculty of Education - b. number 2 for the Faculty of Languages and Arts - c. number 3 for the Faculty of Mathematics and Natural Sciences - d. number 4 for the Faculty of Social Sciences - e. number 5 for the Faculty of Engineering - f. number 6 for the Faculty of Sports Sciences - g. number 7 for the Graduate School - h. number 8 for the Faculty of Economics - (4) Codes for the fields of studies - a. number 1 for non-educational programs - b. number 2 for educational programs - (5) Codes for the program levels - a. number 3 for Diploma - b. number 4 for Undergraduate - c. number 5 for Master's - d. number 6 for Doctoral - e. number 9 for Profession - (6) Codes for student's status - a. number 1 for state-financed Diploma and Undergraduate students.
+The fourth code consists of 3 (three) digits, the ninth to the eleventh digits, for the student's number in the study program in the same registered year. - (3) Codes for the faculties and graduate school.

+- a. number 1 for the Faculty of Education - b. number 2 for the Faculty of Languages and Arts - c. number 3 for the Faculty of Mathematics and Natural Sciences - d. number 4 for the Faculty of Social Sciences - e. number 5 for the Faculty of Engineering - f. number 6 for the Faculty of Sports Sciences - g. number 7 for the Graduate School - h. number 8 for the Faculty of Economics

+(4) Codes for the fields of studies

+- a. number 1 for non-educational programs - b. number 2 for educational programs

+(5) Codes for the program levels

+- a. number 3 for Diploma program

+- b. number 4 for Bachelor's program

+- c. number 5 for Master's program

+- d. number 6 for Doctoral program

+- e. number 9 for Profession program

+(6) Codes for student's status

-- b. number 2 for state-financed study transfer (Diploma to Undergraduate) students. - c. number 3 for state-financed double degree (taking the second Undergraduate degree) students - d. number 4 for self-financed Diploma and Undergraduate students. - e. number 5 for self-financed study transfer (Diploma to Undergraduate) students. - f. number 6 for self-financed double degree (taking the second Undergraduate degree) students - g. number 9 for students of Cooperation Programs
+- a. number 1 for state-financed Diploma and Bachelor's students. - b. number 2 for state-financed study transfer (Diploma to Bachelor's) students. - c. number 3 for state-financed double degree (taking the second Bachelor's degree) students - d. number 4 for self-financed Diploma and Bachelor's students. - e. number 5 for self-financed study transfer (Diploma to Bachelor's) students.

+- f. number 6 for self-financed double degree (taking the second Bachelor's degree) students - g. number 9 for students of Cooperation Programs

-An example of Student Identification Number (NIM) at the Educational Management Study Program of the Faculty of Education (Undergraduate):
+An example of Student Registration Number (NIM) at the Educational Management Study Program of the Faculty of Education (Bachelor's Degree Program):

-(7) The second code, the codes of the study programs as referred to in clause (2) letter b are listed in Appendix 1 that is an integral part of this regulation.
+(7) The second code, the codes of the study programs as referred to in clause(2) letter b are listed in Appendix 1 that is an integral part of this regulation.